kserve/website/docs/modelserving/v1beta1/lightgbm/README.md

         model:
           modelFormat:
             name: lightgbm
+          runtime: kserve-lgbserver
           protocolVersion: v2
           storageUri: "gs://kfserving-examples/models/lightgbm/v2/iris"
     ```
+!!!
+Note
+    For `V2 protocol (open inference protocol)` if `runtime` field is not provided then, by default `mlserver` runtime is used.

 Apply the InferenceService yaml to get the REST endpoint
 === "kubectl"